deependrapaneru/workout-app/README.md

 - Overscroll and touch behavior tuned for installed/mobile use
 - Existing themes, Supabase sync, workouts, food, body tracking, templates and progress remain intact
 - Service worker cache bumped to training-week-ios-polish-v3

-## Mobile behavior
-For best iOS behavior, deploy all files together and open the app once in Safari after updating.
-If installed to the Home Screen, relaunch it after the site refreshes so the new service-worker cache takes effect.